What's at Stake

-Tomato growers in Florida use so much irrigation water that it floods downstream lands and has killed thousands of acres of bottomland hardwoods.
+Tomato growers in Florida were using so much irrigation water that it flooded downstream lands and was killing thousands of acres of bottomland hardwoods.
 Earthjustice sued on behalf of a downstream nature center to force the farmers to contain their irrigation water.

-In October 2008, Earthjustice won an appeal of this case.
+In October 2008, Earthjustice won an appeal of this case, and the growers were forced to reduce their runoff.
 The Second District Court of Appeal in Lakeland decided that a trial court improperly dismissed the case on the theory that the water management district could not be required to stop the flooding.

 The U.S. House of Representatives was a in a cruel mood, yesterday, when it passed H.R.
 2018, a bill that would prevent the Environmental Protection Agency from protecting our nation's waterways and drinking supplies—and give that power to the states.